Priorities, Tactics, and Metrics

 - Hired new Director of Academic and Funded Internships in Spring 2023, a position focused on providing clear pathways for internships.

-- Philanthropic contributions and pledges for current-use and endowed high-impact experiences exceed $468,000 through January 31, 2023, of the current fiscal year.
+- Philanthropic contributions and pledges for current-use and endowed high-impact experiences exceed $507,000 during the 2022-2023 fiscal year.

 Develop a new academic advising program that starts with first-year professional advisors and transitions to faculty/staff advisors